-Amazon’s Brand Analytics tool provides insight into your product’s performance, customer search behavior, and your competitors.
-Around 2017, Amazon employees started stealing and selling many similar reports that are now available in Brand Analytics.
+Amazon Brand Analytics is a tool that provides insight into your product's performance, customer search behavior, and competitors.
+Around 2017, Amazon employees started stealing and selling many similar reports that are now available in Amazon Brand Analytics.

-One could say that Brand Analytics is, arguably, at least a partial response to this problem.
+One could say that Amazon Brand Analytics is, arguably, at least a partial response to this problem.

-For better or worse, Brand Analytics is currently only available to Brand Registered Sellers.
-You access it by going to Reports->Brand Analytics.
+For better or worse, Amazon Brand Analytics is currently only available to Brand Registered Sellers.
+You access it by going to Reports -> Brand Analytics.